The iLs Mentorship Scholarship Awards

 Working in a small-group setting, mentees in SPDF Intensive Mentorships learn to apply clinical reasoning through treatment observation and analysis with experienced therapists.

 To read Dr. Lucy Jane Miller's article in S.I.
-Focus Magazine addressing the value of mentoring for clinicians, click here.
+Focus Magazine addressing the value of mentoring for clinicians, .

 The objective of Level 1 of SPD Foundation's Intensive Mentorship program is to provide participants with a basic understanding of the latest research in SPD and the ability to:

-The Intensive Mentorship in Diagnosis and Treatment of Sensory Processing Disorder program consists of two primary levels.
-Completion of a Level 1 program is a required prerequisite for attending a Level 2 program.
-The Research Mentorship may be taken with no previous mentoring.
+The Intensive Mentorship in Diagnosis and Treatment of Sensory Processing Disorder program consists of five course levels.
+Level 1 is a prerequisite for levels 2, 3, and 4.
+Level 5 may be taken with no previous mentoring.

 Level 1 - Clinical Reasoning in Intervention (five days)